-But it is triple awesome is when your friends call and ask if you want their junk before they put it out, so you don’t even have to drive around to find stuff!
+But it is triple awesome is when your friends call and ask if you want their junk.
+That is before they put it out, so you don’t even have to drive around to find stuff!
 That is where I got these bar stools, from my friend.

 I took off the seat, and removed the swivel thing (which is great to have in my stash!)
 Then I removed the metal ring around the legs.

 Unless I was making it into another chair or stool the legs really needed to be separated.
-I thought about taking off the round circle where the legs were connected, but it was glued and screwed so tight I didn’t dare remove it without damaging the wood.
+I thought about taking off the round circle where the repurposed bar stool legs were connected.
+But it was glued and screwed so tight I didn’t dare remove it without damaging the wood.

 Next up I used my K5 to drill pocket holes and then attached the two leg sets together.
 I used my gorilla wood glue and made sure to clamp everything together to drill in my pocket hole screws.